Bigelow Aerospace: Genesis II

 Bigelow Aerospace ran a Fly Your Stuff program for the Genesis II launch.
 The cost to launch pictures or small items was around US$300.
 Bigelow photographed each item with internal cameras as the items floated inside the craft, displaying them on the company website.

 The first image of the interior of Genesis II appeared on the company's website on 29 June 2007.
 Some of the pictures and other items placed aboard Genesis II as part of the Fly Your Stuff program are clearly visible.
 Another interior image, apparently taken with more of the spacecraft's internal lights activated, was posted on 2 July 2007.
 Articles from the Fly Your Stuff program are also visible in this image.

-Test items, supplied by Bigelow Aerospace employees, were sent into orbit on Genesis I. No new images of items floating inside Genesis I have been released since shortly after the launch and initial activation of the spacecraft due to problems with a computer which controls several of the internal cameras.
+Test items, supplied by Bigelow Aerospace employees, were sent into orbit on Genesis I. No new images of items floating inside Genesis I were released since shortly after the launch and initial activation of the spacecraft due to problems with a computer which controled several of the internal cameras.